 - 1. The School strongly advises that mobile phones should not be brought into school at all.
 Students have no legitimate need to use a mobile phone at all during the school day. - 2.
 The School accepts that there may be particular circumstances in which a parent wishes their child to have a mobile phone for their journey to and from school. - 3.
 Only boys who have written permission from their parents to walk home may bring a mobile phone to school. - 4.
 Phones must be handed in to the school office on arrival at school. - 5.
 Phones should be collected at 3:55pm from the school office. - 6.
 Whilst on school grounds: - a.
 Phones and other devices may NOT be used at school without the express permission of a member of staff. - b.
 Boys may NOT use their devices to take photographs, movies or to record sound. - c.
 Boys may NOT use their devices to access the internet without permission. - 7.
 Electronic devices may NOT be taken on school trips. - 8.
-At the discretion of the Headmaster, any pupil not adhering to the rules above will no longer be able to bring an electronic to school.
+At the discretion of the Headmistress, any pupil not adhering to the rules above will no longer be able to bring an electronic to school.
 Depending on the seriousness of the breach of these rules the boy may also be subject to the school's sanctions up to and including suspension and expulsion. - 9.
-The school accepts no responsibility for damage to a boy's device, however caused.
+Activity trackers may be worn but will be confiscated and returned to parents should they prove a distraction. - 10.
+The school strongly discourages parents from sending boys into school with smartwatches or similar.
+In this case the device should only be used as an activity tracker and/or watch.
+Any boy found messaging or using the device for similar activities will have his watch confiscated and returned to parents.
+He will not be allowed to bring a similar device into school again with the school observing a zero-tolerance approach. - 11.
+The school accepts no responsibility for damage to a boy's mobile phone, smartwatch or tracker, however caused.